fibo/trunx/README.md

 > Trunks (Japanese: トランクス Hepburn: Torankusu) is a fictional character in the Dragon Ball manga series created by Akira Toriyama.

 I remember when I was reading the comics and Trunks arrived from the future.
-He was really powerful and could defeat Frieza in few seconds.
+He was really powerful and could defeat Frieza in a few seconds.
 One of the best twists of the entire series, in my opinion.

 ## License